LuiseQuoss/ebvcube/README.md

 <!-- badges: end -->

-This package can be used to easily access the data of the EBV NetCDFs which can be downloaded from the .
+This package can be used to easily access the data of the EBV NetCDFs which can be downloaded from the [Geobon Portal](portal.geobon.org).
 It also provides some basic visualization.
 Advanced users can build their own NetCDFs with the EBV standard.

 ## Installation